OpenGammaProject/Gamma-MCA/README.md

 ## Contributing

 The PWA is written with TypeScript.
-The files can be found in `assets/js/`.
-Please only modify the Typescript `.ts` files -- all `.js` files are auto-generated!
+The files can be found in `assets/ts/`.
+Please only modify these Typescript `.ts` files in the `dev` branch (not `main`!).
+All `.js` files in `assets/js/` are auto-generated from the TypeScript code.

 ---